amoschov/TideSDK/README.md

 Support
 -------
-- Consult https://github.com/TideSDK/TideSDK/wiki for a list of updated user and developer resources including documentation, code examples, tutorials and more
+- Consult https://github.com/TideSDK/TideSDK/wiki for a list of updated user and developer resources including documentation, code examples, tutorials and more.
+- Join our mailing list at https://groups.google.com/forum/#!forum/tidesdk.
-- Report bugs or issues to https://github.com/TideSDK/TideSDK/issues
+- Report bugs or issues to https://github.com/TideSDK/TideSDK/issues.
-- Come and chat with us on IRC - freenode.net #tidesdk
+- Come and chat with us on IRC - freenode.net #tidesdk.
-- Follow us on Twitter (@tidesdk)[http://twitter.com/tidesdk]
+- Follow us on Twitter (@tidesdk)[http://twitter.com/tidesdk].
-- Vist our blog at http://tidesdk.gitub.com/blog
+- Vist our blog at http://tidesdk.gitub.com/blog.

 Legal
 -----